UK Medicine interviews: tackling common questions

 Tip: It’s always important to consider non-physical conditions in ethical conundrums such as this.
 Mental health conditions or learning disabilities can be as restricting as physical illnesses.

 For women with such conditions, a Caesarean section might be more beneficial for them and the baby.
-However, it can be difficult to define these conditions, and I do not think every women with a history of mental health problems or a learning disability will suffer this trauma.
+However, it can be difficult to define these conditions, and I do not think every woman with a history of mental health problems or a learning disability will suffer this trauma.
 Perhaps a solution to this might be to have an assessment of each woman, her physical and mental health, and her outlook on the birth to decide if she should be recommended for an NHS C section.”

 Tip: Remember to come to a conclusion.